mobiletoly/gobetter/README.md

 For example if you have a file in example package `example/main.go` then new file `example/main_gob.go` will be generated, and it will contain argument structures and constructors for structures from `main.go` file.

-Now you can enforce required parameters via call:
+Now you can build Person structure with a call:

 ```
 person := NewPerson(